jd2409-dev/studio/README.md

         GOOGLE_GENAI_API_KEY="YOUR_GOOGLE_GENAI_API_KEY_HERE"
         ```

-6.  **Enable Authentication Methods:**
+6.  **Enable Authentication Methods (IMPORTANT):**
-    *   In the Firebase Console, go to Authentication > Sign-in method.
+    *   In the Firebase Console, go to **Authentication** > **Sign-in method**.
-    *   Enable the "Email/Password" provider.
+    *   **You MUST enable the "Email/Password" provider.** Click on it, toggle the switch to enable, and save.
+Failure to do this will result in `auth/configuration-not-found` errors when trying to sign up or log in with email.
-    *   Enable the "Google" provider.
+    *   **You MUST enable the "Google" provider** for Google Sign-In to work.
+Click on it, toggle the switch to enable, select a project support email, and save.
 Make sure to add your project's authorized domains if prompted (usually handled automatically for localhost during development).

 7.  **Set up Firestore:**
     *   In the Firebase Console, go to Firestore Database.